 - In a medium bowl, whisk together the flour, baking powder and salt.
 Set aside.

 - Divide batter evenly among prepared cake pans.
-Bake cakes for about 30 minutes or until a toothpick inserted in the center of each cake comes out clean.
+Bake cakes for 25-30 minutes or until a toothpick inserted in the center of each cake comes out clean.
 Let cakes cool in pans for 15 minutes before running a sharp knife around the edges turning out onto wire racks to cool completely.

 - To make the frosting, beat the butter and cream cheese together in the bowl of an electric mixer fitted with the whisk attachment.
 Add the salt and vanilla.
 Beat in the powdered sugar, 1 cup at a time, until well combined.
 Add 1 tablespoon milk and beat on medium-high speed until frosting is fluffy and of spreading consistency.
 Add additional milk if the frosting is too thick or additional powdered sugar if the frosting is too thin to spread.